-17 Launched in 2004 as the first industrial policy from the Luiz Inácio Lula da Silva government.
+&lt;sup>18 Launched in 2004 as the first industrial policy from the Luiz Inácio Lula da Silva government.
 At the time, the government stated that PITCE represented a change in the government's conception of innovative activities, bringing innovation to the center of competitiveness policy.
-See Filho et al., 'Políticas de Inovação no Brasil'.
+See: Filho et al., 'Políticas de Inovação no Brasil'.

-18 De Negri, 'Por uma Nova Geração de Políticas de Inovação no Brasil'.
+&lt;sup>19 De Negri et al, 'Por uma Nova Geração de Políticas de Inovação no Brasil'.

-19 The Informatics Law (Law no. 8,248/1991) is another important tax incentive mechanism for R&D. Created in 1991, this Law determines a reduction in the Industrial Production Tax (IPI) for companies that invest in R&D and that comply with content local requirements.
+&lt;sup>20 The Informatics Law (Law no. 8,248/1991) is another important tax incentive mechanism for R&D. Created in 1991, this Law determines a reduction in the Industrial Production Tax (IPI) for companies that invest in R&D and that comply with content local requirements.

-20 Filho et al., 'Políticas de Inovação no Brasil'.
+&lt;sup>21 Filho et al., 'Políticas de Inovação no Brasil'.

-The Constitutional Amendment (no. 85/2015) updated the treatment of ST&I activities by the Brazilian Federal Constitution, verifying the revision of relevant legal devices.
-The New ST&I Law (Law no. 13,243/2016) altered the Innovation Law, and others related to ST&I in Brazil, and sought to advance the reduction of legal uncertainties and the promotion of a safer, stimulating regulatory environment for innovation.21 Decree no. 9,238/2018 regulated this
+Law (Law no. 13,243/2016) altered the Innovation Law, and others related to ST&I in Brazil, and sought to advance the reduction of legal uncertainties and the promotion of a safer, stimulating regulatory environment for innovation.
+Decree no. 9,238/2018 regulated this law.

-After the launch of the PITCE, Brazil had two new editions of industrial policy: the Productive Development Policy (PDP), in 2008, and the Greater Brazil Plan (PMB), in 2010, in the wake of the global financial crisis.22 The PBM was proposed as an initiative to continue and improve Brazil's industrial policies and the competitiveness of PDP and PITCE.
-Compared to prior policies, the PBM increased the scope of ICT company actions and enabled greater sector coverage and the regulation of contracts with technological risk clauses.23
+After the launch of the PITCE.
+Brazil had two new editions of industrial policy: the Productive Development Policy (PDP), in 2008, and the Greater Brazil Plan (PMB), in 2010, in the wake of the global financial crisis.
+The PBM was proposed as an initiative to continue and improve Brazil's industrial policies and the competitiveness of PDP and PITCE.
+Compared to prior policies, the PBM increased the scope of ICT company actions and enabled greater sector coverage and the regulation of contracts with technological risk clauses.

-In addition to the PBM, Brazil's Ministry of Science, Technology and Innovation (MCTI)24 instituted the National Strategy in Science, Technology and Innovation for 2012-2015 (ENCTI 2012-2015).25 The ENCTI 2012-2015 concerns the promotion of innovation in the business sector, and aimed to: expand business participation in technological efforts in Brazil; reinforce research and infrastructure for ST&I; increase qualified human capital to meet demands for research, development and innovation in strategic areas.26
+In addition to the PBM, Brazil's Ministry of Science, Technology and Innovation (MCTI) instituted the National Strategy in Science, Technology and Innovation for 2012-2015 (ENCTI 2012-2015).
+The ENCTI 2012-2015 concerns the promotion of innovation in the business sector, and aimed to: expand business participation in technological efforts in Brazil; reinforce research and infrastructure for ST&I; increase qualified human capital to meet demands for research, development and innovation in strategic areas.

 The Inova Empresa Plan, launched in 2013 through a partnership between Finep, the Brazilian Development Bank (BNDES) and other government agencies, connects the PBM with the ENCTI, allocating resources in strategic sectors, accelerating technological diffusion.
 The Inova Empresa Plan integrates different instruments: credit, economic subsidy and nonrefundable resources for projects in partnership with ICTs and companies, and investment in companies directly or through funds.
-Some observers claim that it is the largest business innovation support plan ever carried out in Brazil.27
+Some observers claim that it is the largest business innovation support plan ever carried out in Brazil.28